Day 1: Arrival at Kuopio.

 Kuopio–Metsäkartano, approx. 130 km.
 Arrival at Kuopio airport where you will collect your hire car.
-If you arrive on an early flight you can visit the city of Kuopio which is full of life especially in summer.The city, in the center of the Savo region, is famous for its marketplace, harbor and cheerful people.
-At the market you can taste the local specialty, "kalakukko”, a Finnish fish pie.
+If you arrive on an early flight you can visit the city of Kuopio which is full of life especially in summer.The city, in the centre of the Savo region, is famous for its marketplace, harbour and cheerful people.
+At the market you can taste the local speciality, “kalakukko”, a Finnish fish pie.
 About 20 cruises depart daily from the harbour of Kuopio to lake Kallavesi.
 The symbol of the city is Puijo tower from where you can admire beautiful views over lake Kallavesi.
 For the first night you will drive to Metsäkartano mansion situated in a tranquil spot in the heart of nature.
 Dinner and possibility of a sauna.

+Metsäkartano–Kuhmo, approx. 105 km.
+It’s time to say goodbye to Metsäkartano and head via Nurmes in Karelia to Kuhmo.
+In Nurmes you can visit the Karelian Bomba House and the Karelian village around it.
+Bomba House might be a good place to enjoy lunch as well.
 By the end of the day you’ll arrive at Kuhmo which is a small village where you can see the Finnish national epic Kalevala reflected in the architecture, events, research, museums and the food.
 You can learn more about Kalevala and Karelian culture at the Kalevala Information Centre Juminkeko.
 For two July weeks Kuhmo is full of guests enjoying the annual Chamber Music Festival which is famous and appreciated throughout the world.

 Kuhmo–Juntusranta, approx. 170 km.
 In the morning you will have the opportunity to visit Petola Visitor Centre which is an information center on Finland’s large carnivores – bear, wolf, lynx and wolverine.
 From Kuhmo the route goes toward north through some very sparsely populated areas following the Russian border.
 You’ll pass through the beautiful village of Lentiira and cross the road leading to Kostamus and to the international frontier crossing point of Vartius.

 Some 25 km south of Suomussalmi is the historical area of Raate which was the stage of some heavy battles during the Second World War.
 In Raate it is possible to visit the Winter War exhibition and the Raate Frontier Guard Museum.
 Your accommodation for the next night will be in the tiny village of Juntusranta just beside the Russian border.
 Arola, Helena and Eero’s former dairy farm, is well-known for its delicious local food.
 The farm is surrounded by remote woodland inhabited by European brown bears.
 In the evening you can take part in a bear safari (extra charge) and observe these majestic animals from the purpose-built log cabins.
 Recommended walks: Petola nature trail 0,5 km

-The landscape of Oulanka National Park is made up of pine forests; river valleys with sandy banks and rapids; and, in the north, vast marshes.
+The landscape of Oulanka national park is made up of pine forests; river valleys with sandy banks and rapids; and, in the north, vast marshes.
 The area is rich in animal and plant species.
-Hikers can get a general picture of the park’s nature even on day trips.
+Hikers can get a general picture of the park’s nature even on daytrips.
 There are several routes available but one very nice (though very demanding) one is the Small Bear’s Trail starting from the village of Juuma.
-Departing from Oulanka Visitor center you can visit the Kiutaköngäs rapids which are some of the biggest rapids in Finland.
+Departing from Oulanka Visitor centre you can visit the Kiutaköngäs rapids which are some of the biggest rapids in Finland.
 Many safari companies organize river rafting in Oulanka National Park varying from easy family tours to speedy tours that will make your heart race!

 If you take the longer, southern route from Posio to Rovaniemi you will have a chance to visit a Wildlife Park situated in Ranua.
 There are about 50 species of arctic and northern wild animals at Ranua Zoo, including bears, the only polar bears in Finland, lynxes, wolves, wolverines, moose and many more.
 The city of Santa Claus, Rovaniemi, offers plenty to do.
 Santa Claus’ Village on the Arctic Circle takes you to the atmosphere of Christmas, even if it is summer.
 You can visit Santa Claus in his office, send a postcard from Santa Claus’ Post Office and visit a Christmas Exhibition presenting Christmas traditions around the world.